erebe/personal-server/README.md

 * **IPv6**: They should provide IPv6, not mandatory but it is 2020
 * **Domain name/Free mail account**: If you plan to use them as a registrar for your domain name, look if they can provide you email account storage in order to configure them as fallback to not lose mail

 Once you have your server provider, do the installation and choose Debian for the OS.
-At some point we will ask you for your ssh key, so provide the one you created earlier.
-If you have the possibility to select your filesystem use XFS instead of ext4 as it provides good support
+At some point they will ask you for your ssh key, so provide the one you created earlier.
+If you have the possibility to select your filesystem use XFS instead of ext4 as it provides good support for container runtime.

 If everything is installed correctly you should be able to do a